scala/docs.scala-lang/_overviews/toolkit/web-server-query-parameters.md

 {% include markdown.html path="_markdown/install-cask.md" %}

-You can read the query parameters by adding to an endpoint method arguments that don't have corresponding path segments defined in the annotation.
+Query parameters are the key-value pairs coming after the question mark in a URL.
+They can be used for filtering, sorting or limiting the results provided by the server.
+For example, in `<host>/time?city=Paris` URL, the `city` part is the name of a parameter and `Paris` is its value.
+Cask allows for reading the query parameters by defining an endpoint method with arguments matching the names of the expected parameters and not matching any of the URL segments.

-In this example `city` is an optional parameter (note the `Option` type and `None` default value, they're required).
-If not provided, time for the current timezone will be returned.
+In this example the `city` parameter will be optional, which you specify in Cask by giving the argument `Option` type and `None` default value.
+If not provided, the time for the current timezone will be returned.

 {% tabs web-server-query-1 class=tabs-scala-version %}
 {% tab 'Scala 2' %}